Home | Volume 49 | Article number 47

 Conclusion Up Down

 The management of type II PA proved to be a challenging experience.
 Anterior segment dysgenesis has various ocular manifestations that can indicate to another systemic or genetic conditions.
 Early diagnostic and prompt treatment are required to establish the best clinical outcomes and prognosis.
-Collaboration with related division and department is needed to make a comprehensive work up.
+Collaboration with related divisions and departments is needed to make a comprehensive work up.
 No surgical intervention is superior to another.
 The selection is based on each case and possible complications can occur following the surgery.
 Cautious handling techniques have the potential to mitigate the risk of subsequent corneal decompensation.
 Furthermore, comprehensive counseling should be provided to parents concerning potential complications and prognosis.

 Competing interests Up Down